Susan Shurin: Education and research

 Shurin received her education and medical training at Harvard University and the Johns Hopkins School of Medicine.
 Her laboratory research focused on the physiology of phagocyte function, recognition and killing of pathogens; mechanisms of hemolysis, red blood cell destruction; and iron overload, a serious chronic condition in which the body absorbs too much iron leading to a buildup in organ tissues.
 In the late 1970s, Shurin led studies that resulted in the development of desferrioxamine as a chelator to manage transfusional iron overload in chronically transfused persons with thalassemia.
 Widespread application of this therapy has dramatically transformed the outcome of thalassemia across the globe.

-Shurin has been active in clinical research in many aspects of pediatric hematology-oncology, including participation in the Children's Cancer Group (CCG), now the Children's Oncology Group, as well as multiple studies of sickle cell disease and hemostasis.
+Shurin was active in clinical research in many aspects of pediatric hematology-oncology, including participation in the Children's Cancer Group (CCG), now the Children's Oncology Group, as well as multiple studies of sickle cell disease and hemostasis.
 She also served on the Executive Committee of the CCG and founded and chaired the CCG Bioethics Committee.
 Shurin co-chaired the Physician Scientist Workforce Working Group of the Advisory Committee to the NIH director in 2013–14, and remains involved in implementation of recommendations.

 Memberships

-Shurin serves on multiple NIH advisory panels.
-She has been on the boards or in leadership positions of numerous local and national professional organizations, including the American Board of Pediatrics, the American Pediatric Society and the American Society of Hematology, of which she is the Treasurer.
+Shurin served on multiple NIH advisory panels.
+She was on the boards or in leadership positions of numerous local and national professional organizations, including the American Board of Pediatrics, the American Pediatric Society and the American Society of Hematology, of which she is the Treasurer.
 She served on the board of the Global Alliance for Chronic Disease (gacd.org), an alliance of public funders of biomedical research in non-communicable diseases, which she chaired for two years.